alza-bitz/global-data-engineer-test/README.md

 ## Technical Architecture

-For detailed technical information about the data models, quality framework, and architectural decisions, see the [Technical Architecture Documentation](docs/technical-architecture.md).
+For detailed technical information about the data models, quality framework, and architectural decisions, see the separate [Technical Architecture](docs/technical-architecture.md) documentation.

 ## Acknowledgements